Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Security Implications and Mitigation

 \item{\textbf{Astroturfing --- Generic:}} The first tweets are not sophisticated and might be bot activity because the contents of the tweets are either i) only the target keyword (n = 93); ii) only the target keyword plus a random string or a number (n = 22); iii) low quality and repetitive comments shared by many trends, e.g. ``\#DonaldTrump let's make this trend" followed by "\#DonaldTrump oh yeah super trend" (n = 46).
 We call this type generic because we believe that it's easy to detect such attacks as the content injected is repetitive and can be applied to all trends regardless of the meaning they convey and/or the most of users self-declare that they aim to push the target keyword to trend list.

 \item{\textbf{Astroturfing --- Premade:}} The first tweets are not sophisticated and likely bot activity because they are premade statements that are irrelevant to the trends.
 The trends are injected to arbitrary places in the tweets. e.g. famous quotes or full sentences irrelevant to the trends' meaning (i.e. Easy come easy \#DonaldTrump go. ) (n = 119) In some cases, a full paragraph from a story or a novel appear to be splitted into tweets, the target keywords are injected and the tweets are posted without even randomizing the order, making it easy to detect the pattern.
-The same behaviour is observed for Russian bots in~\cite{golbeck2019benford} This tactic became dominant in 2014 but later fell out of favor in the same year.
-At the same time, news state that Twitter start to fight with the bots~\cite{robotlobbies} and impose restrictions on astroturfing attacks although they could not prevent them~\cite{hurriyet}.
+The same behaviour is observed for the Russian bots in~\cite{golbeck2019benford} and the Saudi bots in ~\cite{Bbctrending} This tactic became dominant in 2014 but later fell out of favor in the same year.
+At the same time, news state that Twitter start to fight with the bots~\cite{robotlobbies} and impose restrictions on astroturfing attacks although they could not prevent them~\cite{hurriyet} which might suggest that the attackers changed their methodology and switch to ephemeral astroturfing attacks around that time.

-\item{\textbf{Astroturfing --- Lexicon:}} The first tweets are clearly not sophisticated and likely bot activity because they appear to be sourced from a lexicon of words and phrases, i.e. "apple (fruit) to cycle elephant \#DonaldTrump trigonometry" (n = 182) \item{\textbf{Astroturfing --- Lexicon - Premade:}} Both premade statements and lexicon tweets are used for the same trend in different tweets. (n = 6) This might be due to the attackers testing the lexicon method.
+\item{\textbf{Astroturfing --- Lexicon:}} The first tweets are clearly not sophisticated and likely bot activity because they appear to be sourced from a lexicon of words and phrases, i.e. "apple (fruit) to cycle elephant \#DonaldTrump trigonometry" (n = 182)

+\item{\textbf{Astroturfing --- Lexicon - Premade:}} Both premade statements and lexicon tweets are used for the same trend in different tweets. (n = 6) This might be due to the attackers testing the lexicon method.

 \item{\textbf{Other:}} The first tweets are either retweets or spammers hijacking trends by injecting an irrelevant message to top five trends, which we observe to be common in Turkish Twitter.
 These trends' origin is likely not captured by 1\% sample. (n = 166)